Tranco

 By Victor Le Pochat, Tom Van Goethem, Samaneh Tajalizadehkhoob, Maciej Korczyński and Wouter Joosen

-Download the latest Tranco listResearchers in web security or Internet measurements often use rankings of popular websites (e.g. the Alexa ranking).
+Download the latest Tranco listResearchers in web security or Internet measurements often use rankings of popular websites.
 However, in our paper we showed that these rankings disagree on which domains are most popular, can change significantly on a daily basis and can be manipulated (by malicious actors).

 Access the Tranco ranking

-You can directly retrieve the latest Tranco list at this permanent URL, e.g. for use in daily crawls.
-You can retrieve the permanent ID of this list separately to refer to it later on.
+You can directly retrieve the latest Tranco list at this permanent URL (with subdomains), e.g. for use in daily crawls.
+You can retrieve the permanent ID of this list (with subdomains) separately to refer to it later on.

 The file uses the same format as the Alexa and Cisco Umbrella lists.
 A daily update to the list is made available by 0:00 UTC; the Last-Modified header provides an exact timestamp.